 People will have a range of reactions, and some may not know how to react.
 Being ready to answer questions and provide information is key.
 It can also be helpful to let people know how you would like them to support you, your child, and your family.
 Here are some ideas to consider:

 As new friends come into your life, you will have more choices to make about disclosure.
-Regularly checking in with your child about how private they want to be, and whether they want to disclose their own information or have you share it for them is important.
+Regularly check in with your child about how private they want to be, and whether they want to disclose their own information or have you share it for them.

 Having conversations about what will happen when you run into old acquaintances or how your child would like to deal with people who are disrespectful (e.g. misgender or use the wrong name) before it happens can help these situations go much smoother.